 Once you submit your work permit application to USCIS, the processing time is usually 2–7 months.
 USCIS processes some employment authorization applications, like those for asylum work permits, more quickly.
 USCIS will send you a receipt notice with a receipt number when they receive your paperwork.
 You should receive this notice 2-3 weeks after you file.

 Once you have your receipt notice, you can use your receipt number to track your application status on USCIS's website.
-We’ve also built a free tool to help you understand your application’s status and to connect with an attorney if you need help.

 What Happens After I Get My Work Permit?